 The epic Cooks River cycling route is one of Sydney's oldest and most popular shared paths.
 Its 23 kilometres start at Settlers Park in Ryde, meander through Gough Whitlam Park and finish at peaceful Botany Bay, following the gorgeous Cooks River most of the way.
 Various town centres, railway stations and parks are en route, so you can make a day of it, stopping for coffee, lunch and snacks as you go.

-This 29km, entirely off-road loop soars through several high points, affording cracking views of Greater Western Sydney.
-There are Instagram opportunities aplenty at Greystanes aqueduct — built in 1888, it's 225 metres long and constructed of 22 arches, each of which span 9.1m.
+This 29-kilometre, entirely off-road loop soars through several high points, affording cracking views of Greater Western Sydney.
+There are Instagram opportunities aplenty at Greystanes aqueduct — built in 1888, it's 225 metres long and constructed of 22 arches, each of which span 9.1 metres.
 If you're out and about on a Saturday, pause at Prairiewood to visit the 600 stalls that make up Fairfield Markets.
 Meanwhile, on any day of the week, you can stop by Calmsley Hill City Farm for furry cuddles and at Western Sydney Parklands for a picnic.

 Published on March 14, 2019 by Jasmine Crittenden